jnrveneracion/jnrveneracion/README.md

 <h3>Hello there!
 I am Janrie a website manager that motivated to combine the art of design with the art of programming.</h3>

+I'm energized and passionate college student with many months of experience as a trainee in the Technical Education and Skills Development Authority (TESDA) and the Department of Information and Communications Technology (DICT).
+Computer programming, web management, computer repair and maintenance, and managing IT issues are all areas in which I am interested and have basic knowledge.

 My desire to start learning website development started when I was in senior high school.
 I discovered that I have skills in developing and designing websites.
 My web development journey began when I learned to code in HTML and CSS for the first time.
 At that time, these two markup languages were everything to me, and I'm happy to have them.
 It's just that I can only make a static website with a simple design that can't interact with users.
 After spending time practicing on my own, I decided to look for a program that would help me improve my skills in website development.

-I am a continuous learner.
-As a matter of fact, recently, while I'm in college, I spared my free time to attend webinars and training.
-I attended Python programming training, several different webinars, and most recently, Social Media Marketing and Wordpress Web Management by the Department of Information Communication Technology (DICT).
-I learned how to organize, outline, and produce new website content to improve customer experience, as well as recognize symptoms of potential website difficulties and comprehend the basic procedures of troubleshooting.